Earl of Harewood: History

-The Earl was succeeded by his son, the second Earl.
-He notably represented Yorkshire, Westbury and Northallerton in the House of Commons.
 His son, the third Earl, also sat as Member of Parliament for Northallerton.
 His great-grandson, the sixth Earl, married Princess Mary, daughter of King George V. He was succeeded by their eldest son, the seventh Earl, in 1947.
-He was a first cousin of Queen Elizabeth II and was in the line of succession to the British Throne.
+He was a first cousin of Queen Elizabeth II and was born sixth in line of succession to the British Throne.
 The titles are currently held by the latter's son, the eighth Earl, who succeeded in 2011.

 Several other members of the family have also gained distinction.
 Francis Lascelles was a Commissioner in the High Court of Justice for the trial of King Charles I although did not sign the death warrant, whilst Francis' brother was Thomas Lascelles, who served in the Parliamentarian Army.
 Daniel Lascelles, son of the aforementioned Francis Lascelles, was member of parliament for Northallerton.
 Henry Lascelles, second son of the aforementioned Daniel Lascelles, was Member of Parliament for Northallerton and a Director of the Honourable East India Company.
 He was the father of 1) the first Baron of the 1790 creation, and 2) Daniel Lascelles, represented Northallerton in Parliament.
 The Honourable William Lascelles, third son of the second Earl, was a Whig politician.
 His third son Sir Frank Lascelles, was British Ambassador to Russia and to Germany.
 Sir Francis William Lascelles, son of Henry Arthur Lascelles, fourth son of the aforementioned William Lascelles, was Clerk of the Parliaments between 1953 and 1958.
 Edwin Lascelles, fourth son of the second Earl, sat as member of parliament for Ripon.
 Sir Alan Lascelles, son of the Honourable Frederick Canning Lascelles, second son of the fourth Earl, was Private Secretary to both George VI and Elizabeth II.
 Sir Daniel Lascelles, son of the Honourable William Horace Lascelles, eighth son of the fourth Earl, was a diplomat.

 The family seat is Harewood House, near Leeds, Yorkshire.
 The name of the house, like the title of the barony and earldom, is pronounced: "Harwood".
 The family name is pronounced to rhyme with "tassels".
 The traditional burial place of the Lascelles Earls of Harewood is All Saints' Church, Harewood.